Justin-Bento/portfolio-site/src/content/projects/project-1.md

 Agent Webb is a personal real estate website designed for an independent real estate agent.
 The platform serves as a multifunctional digital hub, combining an information center, documentation repository, professional portfolio, and property showcase to enhance client engagement and streamline property sales.

-This project was my first full-scale website development endeavor during my studies in web design and development.
+This project was my first full-scale website design endeavor during my studies in web design and development.
 Originally planned as a collaborative effort, I took on full ownership of the design and development process, gaining hands-on experience in both frontend and backend implementation.
 While external factors led to the project’s discontinuation, the experience provided valuable insights into client communication, independent problem-solving, and end-to-end web development.

 ## Project Details